axa-ch/react-polymorphic-types/README.md

 ### Polymorphic Components Recipes

-The following recipes can be copied and modified to give you a bootstrap for your polymorphic components
+The following recipes provide a starting point for creating polymorphic components.
+You can copy and modify them according to your requirements.

 <details>
   <summary>Basic Example</summary>

-This component is a simple polymorphic heading element.
-Its size and markup can be independently defined using its props
+This example showcases a simple polymorphic heading element.
+It allows you to independently define its size and markup using props.

 ```tsx
 import { ComponentPropsWithoutRef, createElement, ElementType } from 'react';